LabbeAramis/Laravel-Modules/README.md

-Based on Nicolas Widart's package.
+Based on Nicolas Widart's <a href="https://github.com/nWidart/laravel-modules">package</a>.